-The application for the 2020-2021 University of Manitoba Employees Scholarship (UMES) competition is now available.
+The application for the 2022-2023 University of Manitoba Employees Scholarship (UMES) is now closed.

-The application deadline will be May 31 (11:59 p.m.).
+The application deadline each year will be May 31 (11:59 p.m.).
 Please note that late applications will not be accepted.

 - Results: Applicants will be notified by mail by August 31.

 Applications must be submitted by the student (not the employee/retiree), and must also be submitted from the student's valid University of Manitoba email account.
 Applications that are submitted and do not comply with these regulations will not be considered.

 Links to additional information and Frequently Asked Questions on the scholarship can be found at the bottom of this page.

 To be eligible, all students must:

 - be the spouse (see note 1 below) or dependent child (see note 2 below) of an employee or retired former employee of the University of Manitoba.
 The employee must be a full-time or part-time employee whose work week is fixed at 50% or more for 12 months spanning the academic session for which the student applies (i.e. May 1, 2022 to April 30, 2023).